 “After this past year of avoiding whole-grains, I now realise that this was the wrong thing to do.
 I’ve lost 4 lbs & I’m feeling amazing.”
 [Kirsten, USA]

-As I sat at the Australasian Lifestyle Medicine conference last year listening about the importance of grains for our heart health as we get older, I was heartened that my own lonely research about what nutrition to put into the MyMT™ programmes was exactly spot-on.
+As I sat at the Australasian Lifestyle Medicine conference that day listening about the importance of grains for our heart health as we get older, I was heartened that my own lonely research about what nutrition to put into the MyMT™ programmes was exactly spot-on.

 Not only are whole-grains considered a heart-healthy food, but the evidence on how they help to reduce Type 2 Diabetes by helping our body to maintain better glucose control, is increasing too.